Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 - A geographic location which is at the intersection of three continents;

-- A well-educated population with many people fluent in English as well as Greek;
+- A young, well-educated population with many people fluent in English as well as Greek;

 - A legal system based on common law, and since the late 1970s,